Bone Histomorphometry, Gross Microscopic Exam

 Presence of iron in the bone

-Computer-generated histomorphometric values are given.
+Computer-generated histomorphometric values are given for adequate specimens.

 Normal histomorphometric values for iliac crest are provided (female only).